-6.11 Dangerous Substances
+6.12 Dangerous Substances

 It is absolutely forbidden for residents to have firearms, explosives, gas bottles, fireworks or any flammable, hazardous or dangerous substances of any kind in the College.
+Please note the restrictions on lithium batteries in section 2.7k of this Handbook.

-6.12 Smoking & Vaping
+6.13 Smoking & Vaping